kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 	}

-It is even better to do this
+It is even better to do this:

 	if (size < sizeof(buffer))
 	{